saucelabs-training/test-js/07_Cloud_Integration.md

 # Cloud Integration

-The next step in our journey of a having a scaleable, robust and cross browser test suite is to run tests not only locally but also in the cloud to access more browser and platforms where our application can be run in.
-While it is fine to only develop tests in a single browser, if it comes to testing we should be interested covering the browser that are also used by our users.
+The next step in our journey of a having a scaleable and cross browser test suite is to run tests in the cloud.
+Advantages of cloud execution include:
+1. Ability to scale to run in parallel without needing extra hardware
+2. Ability to perform web and mobile testing
+3. Access to advanced debugging capabilities such as videos, screenshots, and logs (with no extra code 🎉)
+4. Access to extra analytics

 The objective of this chapter is to: